 OUR PROGRAMS

-Project RESET
+RESET Project

 REStoration of Coastal Ecosystems in Tahiti: fighting against the invasive species Trachemys scripta to restore natural ecosystems associated with river mouths and coastal areas in order to preserve indigenous biodiversity.

-The Florida turtle (Trachemys scripta elegans), introduced to Tahiti in the 1970s as a pet and gradually released into the wild, is an invasive species posing a major threat to local biodiversity.
+The Florida turtle (Trachemys scripta elegans), introduced to Tahiti in the 1970 as a pet and gradually released into the wild, is an invasive species posing a major threat to local biodiversity.
 By competing with native species and exerting increased trophic pressure, it disrupts freshwater ecosystems and alters the composition of endemic plant communities.

 The association Te mana o te moana, specialized in caring for sick and injured marine turtles in French Polynesia, receives a growing number of reports of Florida turtles observed at the mouths of Tahiti’s rivers.
-However, no concrete solution has been implemented to manage these individuals, which continue to proliferate uncontrollably to the detriment of local biodiversity.
-This project therefore aims to curb the spread of this invasive species and restore the health of Tahiti’s coastal ecosystems, while creating a sanctuary to house the collected individuals.
+However, no concrete solution has yet been implemented to manage these individuals, which continue to multiply uncontrollably to the detriment of local biodiversity.

-Note the exact LOCATION where the turtle was seen and CALL 87 39 08 45
+Note the exact location where the turtle was seen and CALL 87 39 08 45.

-Main objective: Conduct a comprehensive two-year study to assess the impact of Trachemys scripta on Tahiti’s freshwater ecosystems, identify the most affected areas, and implement appropriate ecological restoration actions.
+Conduct a comprehensive two-year study to assess the impact of Trachemys scripta on Tahiti’s freshwater ecosystems, identify the most affected areas, and implement appropriate ecological restoration actions.

 -